AKG Centre attack: Cong rejects CPI (M) charges, CM condemns | Politics

 The Congress' Kerala unit on Friday categorically rejected the ruling CPI(M)'s allegation that the former was behind the attack on its headquarters here, saying it was not its policy to target its political opponent's office.

+The opposition party also alleged that their party offices were targeted by the Left cadres across the state including in the districts of Kottayam, Alappuzha, Thrissur.

+Police prevented a protest rally from being taken out by the CPI(M)'s youth outfit DYFI to the District Congress Committee (DCC) office in Pathanamthitta.

-Chief Minister Pinarayi Vijayan strongly condemned the incident and directed the police to bring the culprits before law.
+Strongly condemning the incident, Chief Minister Pinarayi Vijayan directed the police to bring the culprits before law.
+However, no arrests have been made in this connection so far, police said.

-Vijayan visited the AKG Centre, located in the heart of the city, this morning and appealed to his party cadres not to get provoked over the incident and show maximum restraint.
+Earlier in the day, Vijayan visited the AKG Centre, located in the heart of the city, and appealed to his party cadres not to get provoked over the incident and show maximum restraint.

 ''The most significant office of the largest political movement in the state has been attacked.
 It is a deliberate attempt to create provocation and upset the peaceful atmosphere in the state.
 The culprits and those behind them will be found for sure,'' he said in a statement later.